Bet on every NFL Week 5 game, including Cowboys vs. Jets

 Here are the top sportsbook promos for new users ahead of the 2025 Week 5 NFL schedule.

+Get $100 in FanCash, plus a $100 No Sweat Bet in FanCash on every Game Day

 The DraftKings promo code, bet365 bonus code and FanDuel promo code all offer bonus bets after new users place a wager of $5 or more.
 DraftKings offers $200 in bonus bets if your first bet of at least $5 wins.
-The FanDuel promo code provides new users $300 in bonus bets if their first bet of $5 or more wins.
+The FanDuel promo code provides new users $300 in bonus bets if their first bet of $5 or more wins, while the bet365 bonus code offers $200 in bonus bets with a $5 wager, whether it wins or loses.

 Both the Fanatics Sportsbook promo code and BetMGM bonus code provide bonus bets, but only if your first bet loses.
 Fanatics is offering new users the ability to get $100 in FanCash plus $100 No Sweat Bets in FanCash on every football Game Day until October.
 However, users in New York are limited to $25 in No Sweat Bets in FanCash.
 Using the BetMGM bonus code CBSSPORTS gives new users up to $1,500 back in bonus bets if their first bet loses.
 BetMGM users in West Virginia, New Jersey, Pennsylvania or Michigan can get a different promotion and claim $150 in bonus bets if you win your first bet of $10 or more.